technobotanist/VisStudioUnityCamera/courses/visstudiocameraunreal/index.md

 ### Before You Begin

-Before anything else, you will need a new or existing Unreal Engine project to prepare for use in the Visualization Studio.
+Before anything else, you will need a new or existing Unreal Engine project to prepare for use in the Visualization Gallery.
 For Unreal Engine 4, projects should use engine version 4.26 or later (the same steps should work for earlier versions, but no testing has been done prior to 4.26).
 For Unreal Engine 5, any version will do (at the time of writing).

-To prepare your project for the Visualization Studio, follow along with the walkthrough video (link below), and reference the notes if/when needed.
+To prepare your project for the Visualization Gallery, follow along with the walkthrough video (link below), and reference the notes if/when needed.